ShashankAnand1996/Landscape-Evolution-Model-Linear-Stability-Analysis/README.md

 # Installation

-- Required python libraries are numpy and scipy libraries.
+- *numpy* and *scipy* are the required python libraries.

-- This repository contains the code as a jupyter notebook, which can be installed using using pip as `pip install notebook` or using Conda `conda install -c conda-forge notebook`.
+- This repository contains the code as a *jupyter notebook*, which can be installed using pip as `pip install notebook` or using Conda `conda install -c conda-forge notebook`.

 - Files **s200.mat** and **w200.mat** in the repository contain 200 Quadrature Points and Weight Functions, respectively, for the numerical solver.

 # Code structure

 Each number written in the list below explains the operations and functions for the particular Cell of the Jupyter Notebook.
-1. Import relevant packages from  numpy and scipy libraries.
+1. Import relevant packages from *numpy* and *scipy* libraries.
 2. Import quadrature points and weight functions arrays (**s200.mat** and **w200.mat**), define Python functions for trial and test functions used in the weak formulation, and define Python functions to numerically obtain the slope and its derivatives for generic values of _m_ and _n_.
 3. Select values of parameters (_C<sub>I</sub>,m,n,L,U,k_), global variables and arrays used in the solver.
-4. For every Channelization Index (_C<sub>I</sub>_) and wavenumber (_k_), solve the eigen-value problem using spectral Galerkin technique with numerical quadrature.
+4. For every Channelization Index (_C<sub>I</sub>_) and wavenumber (_k_), solve the eigenvalue problem using the spectral Galerkin technique with numerical quadrature.
 5. Extract the critical Channelization Index _C<sub>I<sub>cr</sub></sub>_  and the corresponding fastest growing (positive) spatial frequency (_k<sub>cr</sub>_).
 6. Save relevant arrays for plotting and further investigations.